gitwalter/ai-dev-agent/docs/agile/sprints/sprint_0/user_stories/story_monitoring_rule_optimization.md

 ## Epic Context

-This story supports **Epic 0: Development Excellence & Process Optimization** by establishing the foundational monitoring and optimization infrastructure that enables continuous improvement of our development processes.
+This story supports **EPIC-1: AI Intelligence Foundation** by establishing the foundational monitoring and optimization infrastructure that enables continuous improvement of our development processes.

 ## Story Details